 Some home gardeners grow fresh roots and preserve them for instant brewing.
 In the supermarkets, however, fresh chicory root is not readily found; instead, processed forms such as milled (ground) powder, granules, flakes, extracts, etc., can be found easily.
 Choose a fresh product and check for authenticity.

 Dried roots keep well for several months.
 Store fresh powder/flakes/cubes in airtight containers away from direct sunlight.
 Use it as early as possible to avoid loss of flavor and essential oils.

 If you grow chicory in your backyard, gather the roots and seeds.
 Wash in cold water; scrubbing is not necessary.
-Trim the ends and cut them into cubes, or scrape into thin slices (flakes).
+Trim the ends and cut them into cubes, or scrape them into thin slices (flakes).
 Dry slowly in the sun.
 The products can be roasted as and when required just before brewing into tea or adding to coffee as a blend.
 Infusion gives coffee a bitter taste and dark color.

 Here are some serving tips:

 Roasted and ground, chicory root, and seeds chiefly employed as a mix to coffee powder to brew coffee.

 Chicory root infusion is a caffeine-free healthy drink.
 It is safe and has a milder effect on the nervous system.
 Unlike coffee, it does not stimulate the heart and cause palpitations.

 It can be blended with dandelion root is an herbal extraction for healthy skin and antioxidant benefits.

 The root can be added to flavor soft drinks and steeped and added milk as a flavorful drink, chicory latte.

 Chicory root, if used alone, is a caffeine-free food item that can be consumed by children as well as adults alike as a healthy herbal drink.
 It can also be added to the regular coffee powder to reduce the total amount of caffeine in coffee.

 The chicory plant and its parts may cause hypersensitivity reactions manifesting as itching, allergic contact dermatitis, redness in eyes, etc. when handled by some sensitive individuals.
 Its excessive use can lead to digestive problems due to high inulin composition.
 (Medical disclaimer).